Form 1—Summons to appear

 *[ Name of authorised person ]

-TAKE NOTICE that on [ date ] the Victorian Civil and Administrative Tribunal ordered that the SDA resident vacate the SDA dwelling at—
+TAKE NOTICE that on [ date ] the Victorian Civil and Administrative Tribunal ordered that the SDA resident vacate the SDA enrolled dwelling at—

 [ insert details ]

-AND that a warrant of possession issue, to be executed within [ insert number of days, not to exceed 30 ] days after the date of issue.
+YOU are authorised, within [ insert number of days, not to exceed 30 ] days of the day on which this warrant was issued—

-(b) with such assistance as is necessary, to compel all persons for the time being occupying the area or room to vacate the area or room and the SDA dwelling and give possession of them to the applicant.
+(b) with such assistance as is necessary, to compel all persons for the time being occupying the area or room to vacate the area or room and the SDA enrolled dwelling and give possession of them to the applicant.

 NOTES

-1. Section 498ZZR(3) of the Residential Tenancies Act 1997 provides that a warrant of possession does not authorise the person to whom it is directed to remove any goods from an SDA dwelling.
+1. Section 498ZZR(3) of the Residential Tenancies Act 1997 provides that a warrant of possession does not authorise the person to whom it is directed to remove any goods from an SDA enrolled dwelling.

 2. Section 498ZZR(4) of the Residential Tenancies Act 1997 provides that entry under a warrant of possession must not be made—